OpenPecha/Toolkit/docs/docs/tools/cloud-vision-key.md

-# How to get a Google Cloud Vision key to use with the OP Pipeline
+# How to get a Google Cloud Vision key to use with the OCR Pipeline

-The [OP Pipeline](https://tools.openpecha.org/pipelines/) uses [Google Cloud Vision](https://cloud.google.com/), part of the [Google Cloud platform](https://cloud.google.com/) to OCR images.
+The [OCR Pipeline](https://tools.openpecha.org/pipelines/) uses [Google Cloud Vision](https://cloud.google.com/), part of the [Google Cloud platform](https://cloud.google.com/) to OCR images.

-To use the OP Pipeline, you need a **Google Cloud Vision key**.
+To use the OCR Pipeline, you need a **Google Cloud Vision key**.

 To get one, you need: